 Although it is true that your nerve system carries electrical messages, these messages are moved from place to place via chemicals called “neurotransmitters”.
 Neurotransmitters, chiefly Dopamine & Serotonin are affected (as is the brain itself) by high levels of Inflammation.
 And in the same way that high levels of Systemic (whole body) Inflammation causes a very serious health problem called Leaky Gut Syndrome, Systemic Inflammation causes both a deficiency of neurotransmitters as well as something called Leaky Brain Syndrome.

-The individual cells that make up the brain's blood vessels, form very tight junctions that only allow very small molecules and substances through.
-You have heard of this before --- it is known as the Blood Brain Barrier.
-Due to Chronic Systemic Inflammation, the cells that make up the "tight junctions" we call the Blood Brain Barrier become "lose".
-Substances normally kept out of the brain are able to breech the walls of the vessels and enter the brain.
+The individual cells that make up the brain’s blood vessels, form very tight junctions that only allow very small molecules and substances through.
+You have heard of this before — it is known as the Blood Brain Barrier or BBB.
+Due to Chronic Systemic Inflammation, the cells that make up the “tight junctions” become loose.
+Substances normally kept out of the brain are able to breech the membranes of the vessels and enter the brain.

 WHAT CAUSES LEAKY BRAIN SYNDROME?

 What causes Leaky Brain Syndrome?
-The same blasted thing that causes Leaky Gut Syndrome, "Inflammation" --- Chronic Systemic (Whole Body) Inflammation.
-In fact, if you suffer from Leaky Gut Syndrome, it is almost guaranteed that you have a Leaky Brain as well.
+The same blasted thing that causes Leaky Gut Syndrome, “Inflammation” — Chronic Systemic (Whole Body) Inflammation.
+In fact, if you suffer from Leaky Gut Syndrome, it is almost guaranteed that you have at least a degree of Leaky Brain as well.
 But what causes this Inflammation?
 The same list of things that we have spent lots of time on already.
-Once the blood brain barrier has been breached, the floodgates are opened to neuro-toxic substances such as heavy metals, bacteria, viruses, chemical toxins, parasites as well as numerous others.
-Leaky Brain Syndrome always leads to other neurological conditions: Things like DEPRESSION, ADD / ADHD, SEIZURES, AUTISM SPECTRUM DISORDERS, CHRONIC PAIN, and all sorts of mental illnesses.
+Once the blood brain barrier has been breached, the floodgates are opened to neuro-toxic substances such as heavy metals, bacteria, viruses, chemical toxins, parasites as well as numerous others, which always leads to other neurological conditions: Things like Depression, ADD / ADHD, SEIZURES, AUTISM SPECTRUM DISORDERS, CHRONIC PAIN, and all sorts of mental illnesses.

 Although your body has numerous neurotransmitters, we will confine our discussion to the most important; Dopamine and Serotonin.
 Like most other Endocrine System Problems, the most common cause of deficiency of either is Blood Sugar Regulation Problems.